Discovery of inverse-Compton X-ray emission and estimate of the volume-averaged magnetic field in a galaxy group: Discussion

-Both the diffuse radio emission and the diffuse IC X-ray emission share a common origin from a population of relativistic electrons permeating large-scale structures.
-Whereas the flux of the former depends on \textit{both} the relativistic electron density \textit{and} the volume-averaged magnetic field (hence implying a degeneracy between these two \textit{a priori} unknown values), the flux of the latter depends solely on the relativistic electron density.
-Consequently, the ratio between these two fluxes provides unique constraints on the magnetic field strength \citep{feretti2012,ota2014,mernier2019}, devoid of any bias unlike other methodologies (Sect.~\ref{sec:intro}).
-In fact, upper limits to IC X-ray emission from previous work on clusters only translate into lower limits on intracluster magnetic fields of $\gtrsim 0.1-1~\mu$G \citep{bartels2015,cova2019,rojas2021}.
-Our present robust detection of IC emission allows accurate and essentially model-independent estimate of the volume-averaged magnetic field of the group, which is found to be $(1.9 \pm 0.3)~\mu$G. In addition to being close to the lower limit of $\gtrsim 2.6~\mu$G \citep[90\% confidence;][]{mernier2019}, it lies well within the lower limits estimated for rich clusters.
-Cosmological magneto-hydrodynamical simulations do predict $\mu$G level magnetic fields in the cores of rich clusters; however they suggest fields that are smaller by an (or, sometimes, even two) order of magnitude in the case of groups having gas densities and temperatures similar to MRC\,0116+111 \citep[e.g.][]{donnert2018}.
-Interestingly, were the magnetic field in our object indeed so weak, the corresponding diffuse IC X-ray emission would be a factor $\gtrsim 30$ stronger than even our highly significant detection reported here.
-Therefore, it may be instructive to devise suitable alternative mechanisms for the seeding and growth of cosmic magnetic fields, allowing them to be stronger in groups of galaxies.
-Whereas \nustar\ observations could in principle allow to set even stronger constraints on the IC X-ray emission of this source, targeted searches using current and future observing facilities will be vital for ascertaining whether the present object has a magnetic field that is representative of a wider population of groups.
-This will be attempted by taking advantage of (i) synergies between X-ray surveys (such as eROSITA) and radio surveys (such as LOFAR or SKA), and (ii) the outstanding spectral and/or photon collecting capabilities offered by the next generation of X-ray observatories (e.g. \xrism, \athena).
+Our present detection of IC emission allows accurate and essentially model independent estimate of the volume-averaged magnetic field pervading the group.
+For the entire group volume, we find the direct estimate to be $(1.9 \pm 0.3)~\mu$G. Considering separately the central double-peaked region and the surrounding diffuse hard X-ray region---and assuming no substantial variation of the radio spectral shape across the group \citep{bagchi2009}, we find average magnetic field estimates of $(1.38 \pm 0.14)$ and $(1.7 \pm 0.3)~\mu$G within and outside the hard X-ray peaks, respectively, which are statistically indistinguishable.
+While cosmological magneto-hydrodynamical simulations do predict $\mu$G level magnetic fields in the cores of rich clusters, they suggest fields that are smaller by one or two orders of magnitude in groups with gas densities and temperatures similar to MRC 0116+111 \citep[e.g.][]{dolag2002,donnert2018}.
+Interestingly, were the magnetic field in our object indeed so weak, the corresponding diffuse IC X-ray emission would be a factor $\gtrsim 30$ stronger than even our detection reported here.
+Whereas \nustar\ observations could in principle enable even more robust characterization of IC X-ray emission of this source, targeted searches using current and future observing facilities will be vital for ascertaining whether the present object has a magnetic field that is representative of a wider population of groups.
+This will be attempted by taking advantage of (i) synergies between X-ray surveys (such as eROSITA) and radio surveys (such as LOFAR, JVLA or SKA; see e.g. Richard-Laferri\`{e}re et al., in preparation), and (ii) the outstanding spectral and/or photon collecting capabilities offered by the next generation of X-ray observatories (e.g. \xrism, \athena).